-December r 31, 2023
+Dec ember 31, 2023

-Total Level 1 Level 2 Level 3
+Total Level 1 Lev el 2 Level 3

-Collateral dependent loans 150 - , 3.3
+Collateral dependent loans

 Commercial real estate loans

-Commercial real estate - owner occupied \$ 438 \$ \$ \$ 438
+Commercial real estate - owner occupied \$ 438 \$ - \$ - \$ 438

 Commercial loans

 Commercial and industrial 108 108

-Equipment finance 578 1 578
+Equipment finance 578 578

-Total \$ 1,124 \$ \$ - \$ 1,124
+Total \$ 1,124 \$ \$ 1,124

-June 30 0, 2023
+J une 30, 2023

-Total Level 1 Level 2 Level 3
+Total Level 1 Lev el 2 Level 3

-Collateral dependent loans R 10 12 7
+Collateral dependent loans

 Commercial real estate loans

-Commercial real estate - owner occupied \$ 364 \$ ( ) \$ - \$ 364
+Commercial real estate - owner occupied \$ 364 \$ - \$ - \$ 364

 Commercial loans

-Commercial and industrial 167 8 112 8 167
+Commercial and industrial 167 167

-Total \$ 531 \$ 1 \$ - \$ 531
+Total \$ 531 \$ \$ 531

-June 30 0, 2022
+June 30, 2022

-Total Level 1 Level 2 Level 3
+Total Level 1 Lev el 2 Level 3

-Collateral dependent loans 20 0
+Collateral dependent loans

 Commercial loans

-Commercial and industrial \$ 415 S \$ \$ 415
+Commercial and industrial \$ 415 \$ - S - \$ 415

 A loan is considered to be collateral dependent when, based on current information and events, the Company expects repayment of the financial assets to be provided substantially through the operation or sale of the collateral and the Company has determined that the borrower is experiencing financial difficulty as of the measurement date.
 For real estate loans, the fair value of the loan's collateral is determined by a third-party appraisal, which is then adjusted for the estimated selling and closing costs related to liquidation of the collateral (typically ranging from 8% to 12% of the appraised value).
 For this asset class, the actual valuation methods (income, sales comparable, or cost) vary based on the status of the project or property.
 Additional discounts of 5% to 15% may be applied depending on the age of the appraisals.
+The unobservable inputs may vary depending on the age of the appraisals.
 The unobservable inputs may vary depending on the individual asset with no one of the three methods being the predominant approach.
 For non-real estate loans, the fair value of the loan's collateral may be determined using an appraisal, net book value per the borrower's financial statements or aging reports, adjusted or discounted based on management's historical knowledge, changes in market conditions from the time of the valuation and management's expertise and knowledge of the customer and customer's business.